Starting Dahlias Indoors from Seed – Don’t Be Intimidated!

 Here are the exact steps I use to grow dahlias from seed in egg trays inside.

-- Select the seeds from dahlias you wish to grow.
-I’ll be planting ones I’ve saved from my 2021 dahlias, but you may wish to choose from a wide variety available.
+2. Select the seeds from dahlias you wish to grow.
+We are planting seeds saved from our own open-pollinated dahlias, but you may wish to choose from a wide variety available.
 You can find dandy dahlias, cactus dahlias, or others.
-I’ve also grown unwins dahlia mix, white ribbon dahlias, and a variety of large dahlias from seed.
-(I’ve only grown dinnerplate dahlias from tubers I purchased.)
+I’ve also grown Unwins dahlia mix, white ribbon dahlias, and a variety of large dahlias from seed.
+(I’ve only grown dinnerplate dahlias from tubers I purchased so far.)

-- Check daily for moisture needs and progress.
-Our seed-grown dahlia sprouts were some of the first flower seeds to germinate for us in 2021!
+7. Check daily for moisture needs and progress.
+Our seed-grown dahlia sprouts often are some of the first flower seeds to germinate for us!

 The Mystery of Seed-Grown Dahlias